 The Malaysian Maritime Enforcement Agency (MMEA) will step up plans this year to expand its operations with the delivery of three new helicopters.
-First Admiral Zammani Mohd Amin, the agency’s director of Air Wing operations, told AIN that it will continue to grow.
+At December’s LIMA airshow in Langkawi, First Admiral Zammani Mohd Amin, the agency’s director of Air Wing operations, told AIN that it will continue to grow.

-Before forming MMEA in 2004, the Malaysians studied maritime enforcement agencies in Australia, Canada, India, Japan and the U.S., and settled on the U.S. Coast Guard as its role model.
-However, Amin said he intends to incorporate aspects from the Australian Coastwatch operation.
+Before forming MMEA in 2004, the Malaysians studied existing maritime enforcement agencies in Australia, Canada, India, Japan and the U.S., and settled on the U.S. Coast Guard as its role model.
+However, Amin said that he intends to incorporate some aspects from the Australian Coastwatch operation as well.

 This rapid expansion has resulted in crewing problems.
 Both the Royal Malaysian Army and Air Force have loaned pilots and crew, who fly the Dauphins; the CL-415s are flown by Air Force pilots with Beech King Air 200 and C-130 maritime patrol experience.
 Zammani said he also would like to use Navy crews, but at this time that service cannot spare personnel.

 The MMEA’s operations are headquartered at the Subang air station, and it also has a base at Kota Kinabalu in the east of Malaysia, where the AW139s will be stationed.
 Zammani said the Air Wing’s charter is to respond to a call within 30 minutes and be on station within two hours.
 All the aircraft are capable of carrying and employing weapons (under strict rules of engagement) should there be a requirement.